mirumee/ariadne-website/website/blog/2023-12-05-ariadne-codegen-0-11.md

 Ariadne Codegen 0.11 is now available!

-This release brings improvements and new options in the areas of performance and default base clients.
+This release brings performance improvements and new options for default base clients.

 <!--truncate-->

 ## Removed `model_rebuild` calls

 Pydantic v2 has changed the way forward refs are handled during model class initialisation.
 If an annotation couldn't be resolved, an auto-rebuild is performed during the first validation attempt.
-Based on this, in this release we're removing all `model_rebuild` calls from the generated package.
+Because of this, we're removing all `model_rebuild` calls from the generated package.

 ## Generating only used inputs and enums

 Version 0.11 introduces 2 new configuration flags that can be used to reduce the number of unused generated models:

-- `include_all_inputs` (defaults to `true`) - when set to `true` the generated package will include a model for every input defined in the schema, otherwise it will only create inputs used as arguments in provided operations.
+- `include_all_inputs` (defaults to `true`) - when set to `true` the generated package will include a model for every input defined in the schema, otherwise it will only generate inputs used by defined operations.

-- `include_all_enums` (defaults to `true`) - specifies whether to include all enums defined in the schema, or only those used in supplied operations
+- `include_all_enums` (defaults to `true`) - specifies whether to include all enums defined in the schema, or only those used in operations.

 ## `NoReimportsPlugin`